tldr-pages/tldr/pages/common/xml.md

 `xml {{subcommand}} {{options}}`

-- Execute a subcommand with input from a file and output to a file:
+- Execute a subcommand with input from a file or URI and output to a file:

 `xml {{subcommand}} {{options}} {{xml_file_or_uri}} >{{path/to/output}}`